zRitsu/jishaku/README.md

 One of jishaku's core philosophies is to be dynamic and easy-to-use.
 Here's the two step install:

-> 1. Download jishaku on the command line using pip:
+> 1. Download disnake-jishaku on the command line using pip:
 > ```bash
-> pip install -U jishaku
+> pip install -U disnake-jishaku
 > ```
 > 2. Load the extension in your bot code before it runs:
 > ```python